Harshith-Reddy11/tensorflow-projects/README.md

 ## ✅ Example Projects

 - **Linear Regression:**
-  Implement linear regression from scratch using TensorFlow's gradient tape and automatic differentiation.
+  Build a linear regression model from scratch using TensorFlow's gradient tape and automatic differentiation.

 - **Tensor Operations:**
-  Explore essential tensor manipulations such as addition and matrix multiplication, foundational for deep learning workflows.
+  Practice essential tensor manipulations such as addition and matrix multiplication, foundational for deep learning workflows.

 ---

 ## 🧠 Key Learnings

-- Master TensorFlow's core APIs and tensor operations.
+- Understand TensorFlow's core APIs and tensor operations.
 - Build and train simple machine learning models.
 - Develop practical skills for real-world ML projects.

 ---

-## 💡 Pro Tips
+## 💡 Tips for Success

-- Check each project’s README for detailed instructions and insights.
+- Review each project’s README for detailed instructions and insights.
 - Experiment with hyperparameters and extend the examples to deepen your understanding.
 - Use these projects as templates for your own machine learning experiments.